alsabbag/wumpus-prolog/README.md

     format('YIKES!
 You\'re eaten by the wumpus!', []),
     fail.
 ```

-If the AL location unifies with the gold location (by matching both the first and second arguments), the agent wins (*stnd(AL,AL,_)*) and the rule fails.
+If the AL location unifies with the gold location (by matching both the first and second arguments), the agent wins (*stnd(AL,AL,_)*) and the rule succeeds.

 ```
 stnd(AL, AL, _) :-